markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Click on the name of the project you created earlier.
 The console will take you to the details page for that project.
 * Click on the function (e.g., `deeplens-object-detection/versions/1`), which will take you to the Lambda console.
 * Click on `Go to $LATEST` so that you can edit the function in the console.
-* Paste in the updated function from `lab5/greengrassHelloWorld.py` .
+* Paste in the updated function from `labs/lab5/greengrassHelloWorld.py` .

-Set the environment variables:
+* Set the environment variables:

 ```
 BUCKET_NAME = <your bucket>
 DETECTION_THRESHOLD = 0.55
 S3S3_PUSH_THROTTLE_SECONDS = 4
 ```

-Save.

-Actions.
-Publish new version.
+* Click `Save`.
+* On the `Actions` menu, click `Publish new version`.
 Note the new version number.
 Add a comment.
-Publish.
+Click `Publish`.
+* Return back to DeepLens `Projects` console.
+Click on `Edit` to edit the project content.
+* Under `Project Content`, click on `Function` (not the name of the function) to expand the editor.

-Back to DeepLens console.
-Edit the project.
-Click on `Function`.
-Choose the new version number that you just published.
-Save.
+* Choose the new version number that you just published (should be the latest).
+* Click `Save`.

 ## Re-deploy

-Select the project.
-Click `Deploy to device`.
-Pick the device.
+* Click on `Deploy to device`.
+* Select your device.
 Click `Review`.
-Click `Deploy` to replace the project on the device.
-Takes a couple of minutes to complete the deployment and then another minute for the project to run, which is indicated by the top blue light staying lit.
+Confirm that you want to overwrite the project that is already deployed on the device.
+Click `Deploy`.
+This process then takes a couple of minutes to complete the deployment and then another minute for the project to run, which is indicated by the top blue light staying lit.

 ## Test